A. God rebukes the returning remnant for their misplaced priorities.

 2. (2) An excuse for not rebuilding the temple.

 a.
-The time has not come: Haggai gave this first word in September, 520 b.c.
-At that time the exiles had been back in Jerusalem for 18 years – but the work of rebuilding the temple laid idle for the last 14 years.
+The time has not come: Haggai gave this first word in September, 520 B.C.
+At that time the exiles had been back in Jerusalem for 18 years – but the work of rebuilding the temple lain idle for the last 14 years.

 c.
-The time has not come, the time that the Lord’s house should be built: The people made their excuse sound spiritual.
-The couldn’t speak against the idea of building the temple, so they spoke against its timing.
-“It isn’t God’s timing to rebuild the temple.”
+The time has not come, the time that the LORD’s house should be built: The people made their excuse sound spiritual.
+They couldn’t speak against the idea of building the temple, so they spoke against its timing.
+They said, “It isn’t God’s timing to rebuild the temple.”

 i.
 Because of the great obstacles against the work, God’s people began to rationalize and decided that it wasn’t time to rebuild after all.
-“If it’s so hard, evidently, God doesn’t want us to do it – at least no time soon.”
+“If it’s so hard, evidently, God doesn’t want us to do it – at least not anytime soon.”

 3. (3-4) Haggai exposes their wrong priorities.

 b.
-It is time for you yourselves to dwell in your paneled houses: The people said that it wasn’t time to rebuild the temple, but their actions said that it was time to live in nicely rebuilt houses.
+Is it time for you yourselves to dwell in your paneled houses: The people said that it wasn’t time to rebuild the temple.
+In their actions, they said that it was time to live in nicely rebuilt houses.

 i.
 “Solomon first built a house for God, and then for himself.”
 (Trapp)